-As noted, the Lindvest proposal is currently designed to deliver over 400 units of housing.
-This represents an opportunity to deliver a significant addition to the housing supply in exactly the type of location the Province has identified as ideal for new housing - a site in an LRT Major Transit Station Area.
+As noted, the plans for the Subject Lands demonstrate the potential to collectively deliver approximately 594 units of housing.
+This represents an opportunity to deliver a significant addition to the housing supply in exactly the type of location the Province has identified as ideal for new housing - a site within an Major Transit Station Area for an LRT Station.

-In the alternative, in the event that the Minister is not prepared to make the requested modifications, we request that the Minister refer the question of the appropriate Minimum Density mapping for SASP 675 to the Ontario Land Tribunal for a hearing.
+In the alternative, in the event that the Minister is not prepared to make the requested modification, we request that the Minister refer the question of the appropriate minimum density mapping for Site and Area Specific Policy 675 to the Tribunal for a hearing.